What is Sensory Processing?

 We all learn through our senses.
 Sensory processing is how we transform sensory information from within our own bodies and the external environment into messages we can act on.
 It’s tempting to think of senses (touch, sight, sound, movement, body awareness, taste, and smell) as separate channels of information, but they work together to give us a reliable picture of the world and our place in it.

-Common Signs of Sensory Processing Problems
+Common Signs of Sensory Processing Challenges

 Out-of-proportion reactions to touch, sounds, sights, movement, tastes, or smells, including: